MimiLau/mimilau.github.io/_posts/2015-02-10-eatonhouse.md

 tags: service apartment wordpress
 ---

 This site is CMS driven.
+I made use of the Wordpress theme and do customization base on the cooperate color.

+When website is launched, I provided documentation and offer on-site support to client.

 ![Eatonhouse](/assets/images/blog/eaton-home.png)